Picnic

 User Personas: The Food Hunter and the Follower

-How might we streamline the food discovery, dining, and posting processes?
+How might we streamline the food discovery, dining, and posting processes to prompt action?

 The Solution: Adding a Social Element to the Restaurant Research Experience